 holds for any $n$.
 Similarly, it is unknown whether there are constants $c$ and $\alpha<2$ such that the inequality

 holds for any $n$.

 The probabilistic method was introduced by Paul Erd\H os.
 It finds applications in many areas of mathematics, not only in graph theory.

-Note that the probabilistic method is nonconstructive --- often when the existence of a certain graph is probed by the probabilistic method, it is still uncontrollably hard to describe a concrete example.
+Note that the probabilistic method is nonconstructive; if it is used to prove the existence of a certain object, then it is still uncontrollably hard to describe a concrete example.

-More involved examples of proofs based on the probabilistic method deal with {}\emph{typical properties} of random graphs.
+More involved examples of proofs based on the probabilistic method deal with \textit{typical properties} of random graphs.

-To describe the concept, let us consider the following {}\emph{random process} which generates a graph $G_n$ with $n$ vertexes.
+To describe the concept, let us consider the following \textit{random process} that generates a graph $G_n$ with $n$ vertices.

 Fix a positive integer $n$.
-Consider a graph $G_n$ with the vertexes labeled by $1,\dots,n$, where existence of edge between every pair of vertexes is decided independently by flipping a coin.
+Consider a graph $G_n$ with the vertices labeled by $1,\dots,n$, where the existence of an edge between every pair of vertices is decided independently by flipping a coin.

-Note that the described process depends only on $n$, and as a result we can get a graph isomorphic to any given graph with $n$ vertexes.
+Note that the described process depends only on $n$, and as a result, we can get a graph isomorphic to any given graph with $n$ vertices.

-\begin{thm}{Exercise} Let $H$ be a graph with $n$ vertexes.
+\begin{thm}{Exercise} Let $H$ be a graph with $n$ vertices.
 Denote by $\alpha$ the probability that $G_n$ is isomorphic to $H$.
 Show that